-Nikon Df versus Olympus PEN-F
+Nikon Df vs Olympus PEN-F

 The Nikon Df and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in November 2013 and January 2016.
 The Df is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (Df) and a Four Thirds (PEN-F) sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Olympus provides 20.2 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (43 percent) than the Nikon Df.
 Moreover, the PEN-F is substantially lighter (44 percent) than the Df.
 It is worth mentioning in this context that the Df is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (Df) and the Micro Four Thirds Lens Catalog (PEN-F).
 Mirrorless cameras, such as the PEN-F, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.